a-m-frantz/sudoku-solver/README.md

 ## Usage
 ### sudoku_solver.py
-Clone this repository, navigate to its root directory and call the program from the commandline.
+Clone this repository, navigate to its root directory, and call the program from the commandline.
 ```
 git clone https://github.com/a-m-frantz/sudoku-solver